-Students are sometimes concerned about whether they have the mathematical skills needed to succeed in a course.
+Students are often concerned about whether or not they have the mathematical skills needed to succeed in a course.
 The purpose of this document is to help identify some of those skills that you should already possess so that you can be successful in Math 160, Finite Mathematics.

 If you find that you are weak in some of these areas, then get help.
-Visit the Mathematics Enrichment Center and let them know you need help reviewing arithmetic and algebra skills for finite mathematics (if you just tell them you're in Math 160, they may have trouble finding someone to help) or see the instructor.
+Visit the Mathematics Enrichment Center and let them know you need help reviewing arithmetic and algebra skills for finite mathematics (if you just tell them you're in Math 160, they may have trouble finding someone to help), watch some of the videos in the LRC, or see the instructor.